 d) to represent the common interests and concerns of its members and provide a unified voice to all levels of government and organizations that have a vested interest in Farlain Lake and its watershed.

-The revised By-laws approved by the members in 2011 were amended at the 2014 Annual General Meeting and may be downloaded here.
+The revised By-laws approved by the members in 2011 were amended at the 2014 and 2017 Annual General Meetings and may be downloaded here.